aditeyabaral/aditeyabaral.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I started working as an Undergraduate Research Intern at the Center for Cloud Computing & Big Data, PES University.
-I worked foron [TailBench](http://tailbench.csail.mit.edu/), a benchmarking suite to analyze the tail latency of various applications.
+Started working as an `Undergraduate Research Intern` at the `Center for Cloud Computing & Big Data, PES University`.
+I was advised by [Dr. KV Subramanium](https://www.linkedin.com/in/kalsubra/) and worked on [`TailBench`](http://tailbench.csail.mit.edu/), a benchmarking suite to analyze the tail latencies of various applications across language and vision.